burgertime-c4/YYYY-MM-contest-findings/README.md

 # [Sponsorname] Audit

-Audit findings are submitted to this repo
+Audit findings are submitted to this repo.

 Unless otherwise discussed, this repo will be made public after audit completion, sponsor review, judging, and issue mitigation window.